nchah/tech-graph/README.md

 It's worth pointing out where this graph fall short.

 - Temporality is not represented well in the graph.
 That is, changes in ownership of companies/products over time are not depicted.
-- As mentioned already, not all products and services offered by a company are shown here.
+- As mentioned already, the graph does not show all products and services offered by a company.
+- (Unintentional) bias will be present in the graph.
+How and why certain nodes are linked as they are open to discussion.
+This is similar to the ontological questions in how knowledge is represented in knowledge graphs.

 ## The Graph

-### Interesting Findings
+### General Findings

-- Most tech companies have an AI-assisted assistant in the market.
+- Most tech companies have an AI-assisted personal assistant in the market.
-- Both Google and Apple have applications named 'Photos'.
 -

 ### Alphabet